Human composting: European Union

+Germany

+The German state of Schleswig-Holstein approved a pilot for a human composting process as reerdigung ("reburial").
+The term "reburial" has appeared as a generic term in the German Handbook of Cemetery and Burial Law since 2021.
+The Berlin-based firm Curriculum Vitae offers reburial services under the name Meine Erde ("My Earth").
+The company will export their designs to the United States through a partnership with Green-Wood Cemetery in Brooklyn, New York.

+France

 In 2024, a research project funded by the French National Research Agency and jointly conducted by the organization Humo Sapiens, the University of Bordeaux, and University of Lille began in with an aim toward a working prototype process by 2026.
 In 2023, Élodie Jacquier-Laforge authored legislation to legalize the process in the National Assembly.

+Belgium

-Groups active in France and Belgium are campaigning for legalization of the process under the name "humusation."
-Brussels politician Bernard Clerfayt stated his opposition to local legalization, citing a study.
+Groups active in France and Belgium are campaigning for legalization of the process under the name "humusation".
+Brussels politician Bernard Clerfayt stated his opposition to local legalization.

+Netherlands

 In May 2020, the Health Council of the Netherlands issued an advisory report on the admissibility of new techniques of disposing of the dead.
-It found that "the available information on human composting is, as yet, insufficient to make possible an assessment."
+It found that "the available information on human composting is, as yet, insufficient to make possible an assessment".
 The report reviewed existing guidance in European regulatory frameworks and reports from European institutions about animal composting.
 It cites a European Food Safety Authority for composting of dead-on-farm pigs, in which the composted remains are sent for incineration and not release into the environment.
 The Council reiterated its advice against permitting the practice in a report to the Ministry of the Interior and Kingdom Relations.

+Sweden

+Human composting is currently legal in Sweden, following a process commonly known as "promession", developed by Susanne Wiigh-Mäsak (found of the company Promessa).
+In this process, the body is cooled to 0 °F (−18 °C) and then exposed to liquid nitrogen.
+Once frozen, the body is then vibrated until turned to a fine dust, which is then freeze dried and separated from metals.
+This remaining material is then placed biodegradable container and buried in shallow soil, where it naturally breaks down over 6 to 12 months.

 United Kingdom

-Deborah Smith of the UK's National Association of Funeral Directors noted that human composting has not been undertaken in the United Kingdom.
+Deborah Smith of the UK's National Association of Funeral Directors noted that human composting has not been undertaken in the United Kingdom, though natural burials are currently legal.

 As part of its 13th Programme of Law Reform, the Law Commission for England and Wales is considering regulations for human composting among other new funerary methods.
 The project started at the beginning of 2024 and will run until spring 2026.
 It will end with a final report and draft Bill.